shivagunasehkaran/stream-user-details/README.md

 # Stream User details : Sample application for Test assignment

 This Stream User details app allows you to see lot of users list with Avatar, Name and Phone.
-If you long press on the particular list item, then you will be able to see the Popup modal with blurry back ground.
-In that Popup modal you will be allow to see Email, City, Date of Birth and Gender for the individual user.
+If you long press on the particular list item, then you will be able to see the Popup modal with blurry background.
+In that Popup modal you will be able to see Email, City, Date of Birth and Gender for the individual user.

 Please go ahead and play around  :)